 Factoid: According to Emory King’s History of Belize, the first European settler in what is now Belize was the Spaniard, Gonzalo Guerrero, who was shipwrecked at Cozumel, Mexico, in 1511.
 The Maya did away most of his shipmates but spared him; he was sent to Chactemal – now Corozal Town, married a Maya Princess and became a Maya and the father of the Mestizos.
 Guerrero helped defend Belize against the Spanish in northern Belize and the Yucatan.
 In the 1630s the Spanish Crown lost several battles to the Maya and were for the most part prevented from occupying Belize.

-King and others say it is unclear exactly when the first English settlers arrived in British Honduras as ut was then known.
+King and others say it is unclear exactly when the first English settlers arrived in British Honduras as it was then known.
 A popular story is that a Captain Peter Wallace (or Wallis), a buccaneer who was probably a Scot, discovered the mouth of the Belize River in 1827, and perhaps with some of his crew settled near what is now Belize City.
-Many historians agree that by 1650 there were a number of British "logwood cutters" in Belize, mostly former buccaneers or pirates.
-Perhaps some of them had been Puritans, but if so they had changed a bit, as while generally hard-working they were known also for hard drinking and womanizing with their African slaves.
+Many historians agree that by 1650 there were a number of British “logwood cutters” in Belize, mostly former buccaneers or pirates.
+Perhaps some of them had been Puritans, but if so they had changed a lot, as while generally hard-working they were also known for hard drinking and impregnating their African slaves.

 Getting to Belize